Abdul-Kaium5/arch-btrfs-install/problem.md

 So, make any changes, save the file, and then reboot the machine to complete the process.

+Open the configuration file in a text editor using elevated privileges (such as using sudo or su):

+bash

+sudo nano /etc/sddm.conf

+Configure Num Lock:

+Add or modify the following line in the [General] section of the SDDM configuration file to set Num Lock at login:

+plaintext

+Numlock=on

+Save the changes made to the file and exit the text editor.

+Restart SDDM:

+After making changes to the configuration file, restart the SDDM service to apply the new settings:

+bash

+sudo systemctl restart sddm

 **for intall arch btrfs with archinstall use premounted directory[/mnt] in disk section other setting as usual you like.before that create btrfs subvolume and the just run archinstaller.**